 Know Who Is Responsible For The Goal

 Not everything will be appointed to the recruitment chair.
-The recruitment chair might have a good amount of say when it comes to these things, but they obviously can't execute every detail and still be good at recruiting members.
+The recruitment chair might have a good amount of say when it comes to these goals.
+Your recruitment chair can't execute every detail and still be good at recruiting members, though.
 Other members of the officer team, chairwomen, and even the members themselves need to step up and get these tasks done.
 Someone needs to be the go-to contact for a goal that you set.
 Then they can delegate tasks as appropriate.
 Remember, a goal without a plan is just a wish.

 Evaluation is Key

-Sometimes we set goals and we think our subgoals are actually helping us achieve them.
+Sometimes we set goals, and we think our subgoals are helping us achieve them.
 Or we are not following through with our subgoals.
-For example, in the example above one of my subgoals in the education goal was to "Make education a value we focus on during recruitment and on social media for the upcoming recruitment cycle."
+For example, in the case above, one of my subgoals in the education goal was to “Make education a value we focus on during recruitment and on social media for the upcoming recruitment cycle.”
 Once we do that, we need to evaluate its effectiveness.
-Poll your new members, did they actually think that education was something you valued a lot?
+Poll your new members, did they think that education was something you valued a lot?
 Evaluate your social media, did you post enough about education during recruitment season?
 Think back to your recruitment materials, did you mention enough about education in those documents and videos?

-If you could say yes to all of the above things but you aren't seeing any groundbreaking on your goals, try to evaluate the subgoals you set.
-Do they really help you as much as you think they do?
-Are these the right goals for actually achieving what you set out to achieve?
+If you could say yes to all of the above things, but you don't see any groundbreaking on your goals, try to evaluate the subgoals you set.
+Do they help you as much as you think they do?
+Are these the right goals for achieving what you set out to achieve?
 Just because your subgoal didn't work out, don't give up!
 Trial and error is key to understanding and refining your sororities vision.

 What Word Do You Want People To Think When They Think Of Your Sorority?

-A simple question to ask your members as you are crafting your vision is: what word do you want people to think of when they think of your sorority?
+A simple question to ask your members as you are crafting your vision is: What word do you want people to think of when they think of your sorority?
 You can think of a few words if you want to, but you don't have to.
-Do you want to be known for your smarts, ability to talk to anyone, accepting nature, etc?
-This is a very important conversation to have with your sorority.
+Do you want to be known for your smarts, ability to talk to anyone, accepting nature, etc.?
+This is a critical conversation to have with your sorority.
 You have to make sure your ideal girl will be this word, and you have to make sure that this ideal word is reflected in all of your recruitment efforts.

 What Values/Vision Does Your National Organization Have?

 Values and vision for your chapter are great, but they also need to align with your national organization (if you have one.)
-Your National Organization provides so many amazing resources centered around a particular set of values/vision.
+Your National Organization provides so many fantastic resources centered around a particular set of values/vision.
 You don't want to start from scratch on this when you can use the resources they have for you.
-So if your sororities values nationally are faith, hope, and love don't have opposite values or too many extra values that your sorority doesn't always use in their program.
+So if your sororities values nationally are faith, hope, and love don't have opposite values in your chapter.
+Alternatively, don't add too many extra values that your sorority doesn't always use in their program.

-In Tri Sigma our National Headquarters gives us a lot of great support, programming ideas, and more through our Sigma Connect website.
+In Tri Sigma, our National Headquarters gives us a lot of great support, programming ideas, and more through our Sigma Connect website.
 This is so helpful and has hundreds of ideas for just about every aspect of sorority life.
 By using the amazing resources they have spent tons of money to develop and implement Tri Sigma chapters all across the country can work a bit less because of that.
-Refining your vision and what it means for your particular chapter is important, but it's also important to keep in mind your national organization and how it fits into all of your planning.
+Refining your vision and what it means for your particular chapter is essential.
+It's also important to keep in mind your national organization and how it fits into all of your planning.

 With any direction that you decide to take your chapter in the future, I am going to stress this: be open with your members!
-I guarantee you that you aren't the only one who wants to help bring your sororities vision to life, some people just need a little more direction than others.
+I guarantee you that you aren't the only one who wants to help bring your sororities vision to life.
+Some people need a little more direction than others.
 Ten sisters can't effectively run a sorority.
-It might work for a little while, but eventually it gets a little out of hand and sisters get burned out.
-If you want to take your vision from an idea to execution you have to involve all of your sisters in that process.
-If you are only depending on 10 sisters to get something done, it can be done in such a less stressful and better way.
+It might work for a little while, but eventually, it gets a bit out of hand and sisters get burned out.
+If you want to take your vision from an idea to execution, you have to involve all of your sisters in that process.
+If you only depend on ten sisters to get something done, it can be done in such a less stressful and better way.